rduenasf/birding/docs/birds/casgul2.md

 scientific_name: "Larus cachinnans"
 order: "Charadriiformes"
 family: "Laridae (Gulls, Terns, and Skimmers)"
 description: "Larus cachinnans is a species of bird in the Laridae (Gulls, Terns, and Skimmers) family.
-It has been observed 2 times."
+It has been observed 2 times.
+It has been photographed."
 species_group: "Gulls, Terns, and Skimmers"
 species_code: "casgul2"

 sidebar_position: 116
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Charadriiformes
   - Laridae (Gulls, Terns, and Skimmers)
   - Gulls, Terns, and Skimmers
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---